Get Started Free

 Does Google Meet support real-time speech translation?

 Yes, Google Meet supports real-time speech translation.
 It automatically dubs a speaker's voice into another language while preserving their original tone and pitch.
-As of early 2026, the feature is generally available for premium subscribers and supports bidirectional translation between English and five other languages.

 How does real-time speech translation work in Google Meet?